 If this feels overwhelming, pick 1-2 of these strategies to practice for the week, then slowly add more.
 Or commit to eating one meal a day mindfully.

-Let me know if you try any of these tips and how it goes!
+Let me know if you try any of these tips to make your food more satisfying!